pe5er/swanseamakerhub/README.md

 # Welcome to the Swansea Maker Hub's Website's GitHub

+## How Do I Make Edits?

+If you're new to GitHub, consider checking out one of their [simple guides](https://guides.github.com/activities/hello-world/).
+If you're making occasional edits, the best thing to do is to create your own branch (aka Fork) of this repository, make your changes, then submit a pull request.
+I'll check over your changes then merge them with the main code.
+If you're going to make lots of changes, or you'd just like to skip the above steps, contact me ([peter@m0swn.uk](mailto:peter@m0swn.uk)) and i'll add you as an author to this repo, so you can make changes directly.

+For help with Markdown, read on.

 ## Built with GitHub Pages

 You can use the [editor on GitHub](https://github.com/pe5er/gw3uws_website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.